Your Website or Author Blog is your MOST important marketing resource.

 Launching a NEW BOOK . . .

-Be sure to blog about your new book well in advance.
+BLOG and send newsletters about your new book well in advance.
 Let your audience know it is coming and tell them a bit about it.

-ASK your beta-readers if they will read the final edited copy and give you a review.
+ASK your BETA readers if they will read the final edited copy and give you a review.
 Have them post the review on their website, in social media … or send it to you in an email, with permission to post on YOUR website.

 Hot off the Press Announcement